-Bureau of Land Management California policy is to allow the use of firearms on public lands, as provided for in state law, and to cooperate with state authorities in the enforcement of firearms regulations.
+The BLM allows the use of firearms on public lands and cooperates with state authorities in the enforcement of firearms regulations.

-Persons have the permission of the Bureau of Land Management to possess and use firearms, including lawfully registered assault weapons, on BLM-administered public lands, except when prohibited by other applicable laws and regulations.
+Persons have permission of the BLM to possess and use firearms on BLM-administered public lands, including lawfully registered assault weapons, except when prohibited by other applicable laws and regulations.

 Proper Access to public lands must be through public roads.
-Crossing private lands to access public lands is not permitted unless you first obtain permission from the private landowner.
-Surface management maps may help you in locating public (Federal) lands.
+Crossing private lands to access public lands is not permitted, unless you first obtain permission from the private landowner.
+Surface management maps may help you in locating public lands.

-Safe and prudent actions should be followed at all times, (for example shooting with a berm).
-As you know, the BLM is a multi-use agency, so please be aware of the other public land visitors who may be utilizing the same areas for other recreational uses, i.e., camping, hiking, biking, and rock-hounding.
+Safe and prudent actions should be followed at all times, for example, never shoot over trails and roadways, and always use a berm as a backstop.
+The BLM is a multi-use agency, so please be aware of the other visitors who may be using the same areas for other recreational uses such as camping, hiking, biking, and rock-hounding.